NormanTUD/OmniOpt/.gui/_tutorials/external_generator.md

 }
 ```

 Your program must take this JSON file and create new hyperparameters, and put them in the same folder as `results.json`.
+The parameters, constraints and so on are, of course, dependent on the way you run OmniOpt2 and
+it's parameters.

-It may look like this:
+The `results.json` file your program must write in the folder given as parameter may look like this:

 ```json
 {